0xprinc/checks-while-hacks/README.md

 18. Try not to approve the token contracts which have onlyOwner functions which have the power to move the funds.
 19. Watch out what if someone with very much money can do(in cases of auction), in these cases a flashloan attack is likely to happen
 20. Functions without any protection(like onlyOwner) are vulnerable to frontrunning so consider what will happen if they are frontrunned.
-21. Fees is a part of many protocols, watch out for the msg.sender, fee payer, funds receiver as different users.
+21. Fees is a part of many protocols, watch out for the `msg.sender`, `fee payer`, `funds` receiver as different users.
+22. In general, `Treasury`, `admin`, `manager` are the different entities that can receive the incentives or fees collected, try to differentiate between them.
-22. In case of protocols having subscriptions, unregistered, de-registered, expired entries are also different, these should be acting according to the documentation.
+23. In case of protocols having subscriptions, `unregistered`, `de-registered`, `expired` entries are also different, these should be acting according to the documentation.
-23. `Inflation attack` : It is the attack in which the pool is submitted the tokens externally and now the liquidity is very high and the total supply of mint tokens is very low and hence the formula will give the minimum amount to deposit to be very high and hence DOSing for people with low money.
+24. `Inflation attack` : It is the attack in which the pool is submitted the tokens externally and now the liquidity is very high and the total supply of mint tokens is very low and hence the formula will give the minimum amount to deposit to be very high and hence DOSing for people with low money.
-24. `maxSlippage` value should not be fixed, because in case of emergency where the price is constantly dropping or increasing, the withdraw function or swap function will revert due to crossing of the `maxSlippage`.
+25. `maxSlippage` value should not be fixed, because in case of emergency where the price is constantly dropping or increasing, the withdraw function or swap function will revert due to crossing of the `maxSlippage`.
 But, at that time the transaction should pass otherwise the funds will be stuck forever as the slippage will never come to low.
-25. In a lending and borrowing protocol, this can be a valid finding if at some point of time, the borrower is freeze to borrow the funds or is limited to borrow comparably less funds but is able and have tokens to give collateral, as this will significantly decrease the yield of the lender.
+26. In a lending and borrowing protocol, this can be a valid finding if at some point of time, the borrower is freeze to borrow the funds or is limited to borrow comparably less funds but is able and have tokens to give collateral, as this will significantly decrease the yield of the lender.
-26. Watch out for all entry points for a position in a protocol for example in case of a protocol build on `uniswap` will have two entry points for adding liquidity, one of them is the protocol and another is through the pool.
+27. Watch out for all entry points for a position in a protocol for example in case of a protocol build on `uniswap` will have two entry points for adding liquidity, one of them is the protocol and another is through the pool.
 Try to investigate all the entry points and how can an entry points be used for unintended behaviour.
-27. Oracle saving `block.timestamp` of every transaction in the pool will be vulnerable since if a smart contract doing multiple operation in the pool in a simgle transaction will result in same timestamp for all of them.
+28. Oracle saving `block.timestamp` of every transaction in the pool will be vulnerable since if a smart contract doing multiple operation in the pool in a simgle transaction will result in same timestamp for all of them.
-28. FlashLoan protection is done by using the condition `lastTimestamp != block.timestamp`, this reduces multiple calls in a single transaction and even in a single block.
+29. FlashLoan protection is done by using the condition `lastTimestamp != block.timestamp`, this reduces multiple calls in a single transaction and even in a single block.
 But this also makes the protocol vulnerable to `DOS`, since if any valid transaction can be frontrunned, then that transaction can not be included in that block, and multiple attacks of this kind on consecutive blocks will cause `DOS`.
 So, an extra front-running protection should be there.

 ## After Transaction
 1. The transaction data can be seen by anyone reading the mempool, so don't use things like password in the transactions.
+2. While auditing measures related to `pre-exploit` and `post-exploit` should be taken since the codebase can not be claimed to be hack proof very easily and hence `post-exploit` measures should also be included inside the codebase, both should count as a valid finding.
+So, try to think, what will happen if a contract is exploited, how will it affect the whole `DeFi` space.

 ## NFT